dotstar/amazon-s3-security-settings-and-controls/README.md

 ![account defaults](img/13.png)
 </div>

-Near the bottom of the screen, select “Policy generator” We need to create two elements of the policy.
+Near the bottom of the screen, select “**Policy generator**” We need to create two elements of the policy.
 We’d like the other account to be able to GetObjects and ListObjects.

 _Create GetObject Element of policy_
 **Type of Policy:** S3 Bucket Policy